• Skip to main content

 Instructions

-• (**see tips below before starting to yield the most juice from your lemons**) Slice your lemons in half horizontally across their widest point.
-Squeeze each half of your lemon in a juicer, either into a clean storage container or measuring cup.
+• Slice your 2 medium lemons in half horizontally across their widest point.
+Squeeze each half of your lemon in a juicer, either into a bowl, clean storage container, or measuring cup.

 • Repeat until you have the amount of lemon juice needed.
-Store for later use if desired.
+Store in the fridge for later use if desired.

-• Mix lemon juice with honey before using in baking if desired, or mix lemon juice, honey, and water in a pitcher then serve over ice cubes for refreshing lemon water.
+• Mix lemon juice with 1 tablespoon honey before using in baking if desired, or mix lemon juice, honey, and water in a pitcher then serve over ice cubes for refreshing lemon water.

 Notes